Gruden: Plan is for WR Brown to play in season opener | Devdiscourse

 "Antonio's back today.
 We're really excited about that.
 Ready to move on.
 He's had a lot of time to think about things.
 We're happy to have him back and I know Raider Nation is excited about that too," Gruden said.
 Brown, 31, initially had been expected to be suspended by the Raiders for conduct detrimental to the team and miss at least the Week 1 game, with $30 million in guaranteed money also on the line should the Raiders opt to take a hard-line position in the matter.

-"I'm excited to be out here today," Brown told reporters on Friday.
+"I'm excited to be out here today," Brown told reporters on Friday after being a full practice participant.
 "I apologized to my teammates and the organization.
 Enough talk, man.
 I'm excited to be out here with my teammates.
 I'm grateful for all the fans.
 I'm excited to be a part of the Raiders and see you guys soon."
 NBC Sports.com reported an NFL spokesman Friday declined comment regarding the situation and whether Brown's alleged misconduct had triggered possible scrutiny under the Personal Conduct Policy, which prohibits "violent or threatening behavior toward another employee or a third party in any workplace setting."

 There has been plenty of drama around Brown since he was acquired from the Steelers in March and signed to a contract extension.
 Per ESPN's Josina Anderson, Brown confronted Mayock on Wednesday over being fined almost $54,000 and called Mayock a "cracker" and addressed him with a number of "cuss words" during the altercation.
 Anderson reported Mayock began to walk away because he felt the situation would escalate.